ehovers10/dci/sections/updates-in-intension.md

 (Within a sandbox, commits are joined to a shared table.
 This represents the collaborative nature of the sandbox situation.)

 (Upon merge, the sandbox table is adjoined to the info. state relation list.
 This represents the evolutionary nature of the inquiry.)

+This allows us to rebuild the discourse history from the available parts but also allows us to trace back its course of evolution.

+What are the elements that are added to the relation list?
++ Relations-in-intension?
+Ok, but really, what are these?
++ Regular sets of tuples, but the domain elements are drawn from whatever the context universe looked like at the time of addition.

 ### Solution